 Don’t forget that the title is an important part of the story.
 Make it pertinent but don’t tell too much.
 We generally don’t favor one-word titles.

-In exchange for these fees, we ask for first North American serial rights and First Electronic Rights.
+We ask for first North American serial rights and First Electronic Rights.
 In addition, we ask for no posting of the accepted story anywhere on the Web, or in print in the United States or Canada, for 30 days after its exclusive appearance on the Vestal Review Web site.
 After this period, all rights revert back to the writer but we ask that you acknowledge Vestal Review in any subsequent printing of the material published here, be that on the Web or in hard copy.
 We are also asking for one year archiving rights and anthology rights.
 Anthology rights are secondary, meaning that the author may sell his or her story to any other anthology market providing that 30 days passed after the Vestal Review publication.

-A cover letter is great.
 Please enclose a 2-3 line third-person bio.
 We would like to know whom we are dealing with.
 Don’t forget your legal name and the postal address so we can mail you the check.
 We will not consider an anonymous submission.

 These guidelines are created to make the editors’ lives easier and our replies faster.
 If you don’t follow them, we will have to return your submission unread.